Event: Southern regional breakfast briefing for care sector investors, operators and managers

 • Private equity houses with an interest in the care home sector

-Sessions chaired by Dominic Travers, Coffin Mew, Restructuring Partner.
+Sessions chaired by Dominic Travers, Coffin Mew, Corporate Partner.

 - Current developments in the market, metrics for growth and value and how do you assess the landscape as a care home investor.
 Fardeen Nariman, Quantuma

 - Buying and selling care homes – current trends: what’s hot and what’s not.
 Charles Phillips, Christie & Co

 - Restructuring after a merger or takeovers – managing difficult conversations with staff and users.
 Paul Zalkin, Quantuma